mikaturunen/docker-swarm-test-env-setup/README.md

 #  Args:			ping docker.com
 # Resources:

-# NOTE after running the below command, there is a change that your service is runnin on some other node than the master, you'll need to ssh to that node if you want to tinker the specific container
+# NOTE after running the command below, there is a chancee that your service is running on some other node than the master, you'll need to ssh to that node if you want to tinker with the specific container

 $ docker service ps helloworld
 # ID                         NAME          IMAGE   NODE     DESIRED STATE  CURRENT STATE           ERROR